• Skip to primary navigation

 Lobstick Lodge – photo via Booking.com

 Does a rooftop hot tub surrounded by astonishing views of the Canadian Rockies sound appealing to you?
 If so, the Whistlers Inn also features two on-site restaurants, two gift shops, a steam room, and a pub.
-Rooms at the front face the historic train station with a mountain backdrop.
-Jasper Park Golf Course (one of the best golf courses in Alberta) is just a couple of minutes away from the hotel, and so is the Jasper tramway.
+Rooms at the front face Jasper’s main street and the historic train station; in the back, an epic mountain backdrop.

 Whistlers Inn Jasper